CS257-S25/team-project-g/README.md

 - We added decorators to extend the functionality of searching, this has allowed the easy addition of new search types and modifications
 Design Pattern: Strategies
 - We added strategies for searching based on the search type
+#### DataSource method names
+Originally, the method names of our DataSource class were inconsistent.
+Some used verb phrases, some did not.
+Some referred to Bookban objects as bans while others referred to them as bookbans.
+Here are a few examples of lines were methods were changed to adhere to good naming principles:
+- 72: _database_row_list_to_bookban_list > _create_bookbans_from_rows
+  - Before, the method name was very wordy and had gratuitous context (the method is in the datasource class, of course the row is for a database)
+  - Type was also encoded in a clunky and unnecessary way as we now explicitly type the return values of these methods
+  - Similar changes were made to other methods that created objects from database rows.
+-  141: book_from_isbn > get_book_from_isbn
+  - Adding the get prefix, emphasizes that the method is retrieving the data from somewhere.
+  - This also turns the method name into a verb phrase
 ### Front End Design
 #### Accessiblity
 Improved link color for visibility